Key takeaways

 Software solutions can improve the experience at all levels of healthcare.
 Here are just a few examples of what healthcare platforms can do:

-- Streamline work processes at hospitals.
 Healthcare platforms replace piles of physical documents and automate routine tasks for medical professionals.
-For example, EHRs help service providers update and track patients’ medical histories in real time, as well as have access to prescription records, notes and other health-related information.
+For example, electronic health records (EHRs) help service providers update and track patients’ medical histories in real time, as well as have access to prescription records, notes and other health-related information.

-- Make healthcare more accessible.
-During the pandemic, not all patients could get to a doctor in person.
-Even those patients who live in rural areas or are part of vulnerable groups took advantage of telemedicine options such as virtual visits, remote patient monitoring and chatting with online doctors.
+During the pandemic, not all patients could visit healthcare organizations and go to a doctor in person.
+Even those patients who live in rural areas or are part of vulnerable groups took advantage of telemedicine options such as virtual visits, remote patient monitoring and chatting with online healthcare professionals.

 If you’re going into healthcare software development and have minimal experience with the niche, be careful.
 Although the healthcare industry has a lot of room for new innovative startups, it is strictly regulated.